darrenjedwards/spdp-observer-p-vs-np/README.md

 spdp-observer-p-vs-np experimental python tests

 The Python scripts are provided largely in template form.
-Please configure the parameters according to your specific use case before execution
+Please configure the parameters according to your specific use case before execution.

 This repository contains the code and data behind the SPDP (Shifted Partial Derivative + Projection) framework, the holographic compiler configuration (radius = 1, diagonal basis, Π⁺ = A), and the Evolutionary Algorithm (EA) runs that together support the Global God-Move separation picture.